PHPOffice/PhpSpreadsheet/docs/topics/reading-and-writing-to-file.md

 #### Writing UTF-8 CSV files

-A CSV file can be marked as UTF-8 by writing a BOM file header.
+CSV files are written in UTF-8.
+If they do not contain characters outside the ASCII range, nothing else need be done.
+However, if such characters are in the file, it should explicitly include a BOM file header;
+if it doesn't, Excel will not interpret those characters correctly.
 This can be enabled by using the following code:

 ``` php
 $writer = new \PhpOffice\PhpSpreadsheet\Writer\Csv($spreadsheet);